maboytim/LiteBrite-80/README.md

 The LB-80 consists of two parts - a Z80 adapter and a display.
 The Z80 adapter is a small PCB in which the Z80 is installed and replaces the Z80.
 Ideally the Z80 is socketed in the host machine and the LB-80 is just installed in the socket - otherwise the Z80 must be removed and the LB-80 installed in its place or replaced with a socket.
 The adapter has a connector to attach a display.
 The display is a small PCB that contains an 8x8 or 16x16 LED array that can either plug directly into the adapter or more likely connected to the adapter via a cable so that the display can be located for convenient viewing.

+## Theory Of Operation

+The operation is very simple.
+The 8 address msb's (A8-A15) are latched at the beginning of a memory read or write cycle and are used to light a single LED on a row/column display.
+For an 8x8 display the addresses A13-A15 are decoded with a 1-of-8 decoder to select the row, and addresses A10-A12 are decoded with a 1-of-8 decoder to select the column - which in turn light the single LED at the selected row and column position.
+The lower-left LED corresponds to the lowest address range and the upper-right LED corresponds to the highest address range.

+In normal operation the Z80's address will change very rapidly so the LED's will flash very rapidly - which your eyes will average such that the LED's will appear lit with a brightness proportional to the percentage of time the Z80 accesses memory in the corresponding region over the averaging time of your eyes.

+The addresses are latched at the *beginning* of the memory cycle as opposed to the end so that if the cycle is extended by WAIT it will be properly reflected by the corresponding LED.

+For a 16x16 display A12-A15 would be decoded for the row and A8-A11 for the column.

 ## Adapter PCB

 The adapter PCB design is available [here](kicad/Visual80-3).
 The design is intended to be as compact as possible so to fit into about the space of the Z80 itself.
 To achieve this the design is essentially a 40-pin socket - but with a small protrusion for the display connector.
 The adapter could be used in place of a Z80 socket, or if installed in a socket is equivalent to stacking a second socket on top of the socket.